ulflulfl/homeautomation/LCD_Character_Display.md

 You can connect several I2C devices (not only one LCD) to the I2C bus, just connect the four wires in parallel to the next device.
 To avoid address conflicts, you can change the I2C address on the PCF board using a solder dot connecting the panels marked A0, A1 and A2 accordingly.

-TODO: Write a dedicated I2C page with max. wire lengths, adressing, ...
+TODO: Write a dedicated I2C page with max. wire lengths, addressing, ...

 --------------------
 ### ESPHome